Skip to content

 We do more than train physicians.
 We train healthcare leaders.

 We have designed our curriculum to offer superior clinical training, with comprehensive, evidence-based education in all core Family Medicine rotations and strong longitudinal experiences in Community Medicine, Integrative Medicine, Leadership, and Research & Scholarly Activity.
-Our innovative curriculum and schedule maximizes learning on every rotation.
+Our innovative 2-week curriculum and schedule maximizes learning on every rotation.
 Didactics are a strong component of the curriculum, and we utilize simulation, mobile technology, and other innovative tools to continuously learn, teach, and provide the best care.

 Rotation Schedule